Hanfu accessories: Jewellery

 Chinese jewellery, including Chinese carved jade jewellery, often features Chinese symbols and iconography, and auspicious symbols and images, which are themselves rooted in Chinese culture, legends and mythologies, and philosophy.
 These symbols often reveal the Chinese traditions which have guided the Chinese civilization for thousands of years and which currently continue to remain in use in present-days.

 Jade culture is an important aspect of Chinese culture, reflecting both the material and spiritual culture of the Chinese people.
 Jade is deeply ingrained in Chinese culture and played a role in every aspect of social life; it is also associated with positive qualities and aspects such as purity, excellence, and harmony.
 Jade is even more valued than gold in Chinese culture.
-Traditionally, jade jewellery especially often expressed positive sentiments and good wishes; and, jade itself were often gifted on important and/or special occasions such as wedding and child birth.
+Traditionally, jade jewellery especially often expressed positive sentiments and good wishes; and, jade itself were often gifted on important and/or special occasions such as wedding and childbirth.

 Silver was another common materials in the making of Chinese ornaments and ritual items since ancient times; it also holds an irreplaceable place in Chinese culture and plays a significant role in being a carrier of Chinese traditional culture and in preserving ancient Chinese cultural heritage.
 Moreover, according to Chinese belief, silver could be used to avoid evil spirits and thus wearing silver ornaments and jewelries was believed to bring good luck to its wearer.

 Other materials used in traditional Chinese jewellery making were: gold, shanhu (coral), zhenzhu (真珠 (pearl)), lüsongshi (turquoise), chensha (cinnabar), niugu (ox bone).
 Niugu was used as an alternative to a rare material known as xiangya (ivory).
 Zuanshi (diamond), on the other hand, was typically not used in traditional Chinese jewellery as it considered too bright and vulgar; and thus, it was generally avoided.